mikkoarminen/Minesweeper/README.md

+### Implemented functionality
+* opening cells with expanding reveal
+* opening mine cell causes the game to end
+* controllable mine density
+* right mouse click to add flags
+* left mouse click on number cell opens surrounding cells if number of the cell matches to the number of flags in surrounding cells
+* some effects added using css and javascript

 <img src="https://raw.github.com/mikkoarminen/Minesweeper/master/screenshot.png" />

 A simple Minesweeper clone to test employee candidates.
 This project is not finished, and it is indented to be so.